SPM Linux

 for example you can boot into an Alpine Linux live system, and enter this at the command line:

-; apk add sfdisk btrfs-progs gnunet
+; apk add gnunet btrfs-progs

-; sh spm/install.sh <arch>
+; sh spm/install.sh

-to build packages from source, run this instead:
+or to build packages from source:

-; sh spm/install.sh src <arch>
+; sh spm/install.sh src

 the user interface of SPM Linux is very simple